boisgera/enumeration/Enumeration.md

     well-ordered class.
 Mmm therefore $\mbox{Ord}$ is the "minimal" well-ordered proper class somehow).

+    **TODO.** Revisit with the classic proof, maybe this is an artifact of my specific (segment-based) proof.

 **TODO.** Search for "well-ordered classes"?
 Leads:

   - <http://jdh.hamkins.org/transfinite-recursion-as-a-fundamental-principle-in-set-theory/>